-Recently, the Wall Street Journal reported on “new” anti-addiction medications and approaches for treating alcoholism.
+Recently, the Wall Street Journal reported on “new” anti-addiction medications and treatment advances for combatting alcoholism.
 At Enterhealth, we were happy to see the article but, quite frankly, it was all old news to us – everything stated in the article reflected what we at Enterhealth have been saying and practicing for years.

 A few other areas cited in the article also caught our attention: